pbissonho/koin.dart/docs/reference/koin-core/dsl.md

-Thanks to the power of Kotlin language, Koin provides a DSL to help your describe your app instead of annotate it or generate code for it.
-With its Kotlin DSL, Koin offers a smart functional API to achieve to prepare your dependency injection.
+Thanks to the power of Dart language, Koin provides a DSL to help your describe your app instead of annotate it or generate code for it.
+With its Dart DSL, Koin offers a smart functional API to achieve to prepare your dependency injection.

 ## Application & Module DSL